libpag/tgfx-benchmark/README.md

 run the following command in the root directory:

 ```
-cmake -G "Visual Studio 16 2019" -A x64 -DCMAKE_CONFIGURATION_TYPES="Debug" -B ./win/Debug-x64
+cmake -G "Visual Studio 16 2019" -A x64 -DCMAKE_CONFIGURATION_TYPES="Release" -B ./win/Release-x64
 ```

-This will generate a project for the `x64` architecture with the `Debug` configuration.
-To generate a project for the `x86` architecture with the `Release` configuration, open the `x86 Native Tools Command Prompt for VS 2019` and run the following command:
+This will generate a project for the `x64` architecture with the `Release` configuration.
+To generate a project for the `x86` architecture with the `Debug` configuration, open the `x86 Native Tools Command Prompt for VS 2019` and run the following command:

 ```
-cmake -G "Visual Studio 16 2019" -A Win32 -DCMAKE_CONFIGURATION_TYPES="Release" -B ./win/Release-x86
+cmake -G "Visual Studio 16 2019" -A Win32 -DCMAKE_CONFIGURATION_TYPES="Debug" -B ./win/Debug-x86
 ```

-Finally, open the `Benchmark.sln` file in the `win/Debug-x64/` or `win/Release-x86/` directory, and set the `Benchmark` project as the startup project.
+Finally, open the `Benchmark.sln` file in the `win/Release-x64/` or `win/Debug-x86/` directory, and set the `Benchmark` project as the startup project.
 You are all set!

 ### Web